kawing-ho/kawing-ho.github.io/_posts/2019-03-19-bsides-canberra-2019.md

 <br/>

 ## Stuff I didn't do
-Conversely to last year, I did not take part in any of the competitions, ie: IR challenge, CTF and drone hacking.
+Conversely to last year, I did not take part in any of the competitions, ie: **ASIC IR Challenge**, **Cybears CTF** and **Drone Hacking**.

-I did network a little bit more at the event this year, but not as much as I had set out to --- imposter syndrome can be a dick sometimes...
+I did network a little bit more at the event this year, but not as much as I had set out to --- _imposter syndrome_ can be a dick sometimes...

 > I will try harder next year at Bsides 2020 :muscle:
 _`(but maybe by then I would have had a job already... who knows?)`_